browne0/projectTemplate/README.md

 </p>
 ## Getting Started

+This project assumes that you already know:

+1. How to use Sass
+2. A basic understanding of navigating a CLI. (command line interface)

 In order to use this template, you will need three things installed on your device:

 1. [Node.js](https://nodejs.org/en/download), a very powerful JavaScript runtime.